MyBell VA cover

 Leading conversational AI experience design

-I owned the end-to-end experience design for Bell's virtual assistant—an AI-powered conversational interface designed to handle support inquiries, service onboarding, and troubleshooting without human intervention.
-Working alongside product managers, AI/ML engineers, and content strategists, I led the design workstream from discovery through delivery, creating a virtual assistant that reduced call center load, improved response times, and prevented revenue loss from customer churn.
+I owned the end-to-end experience design for Bell's virtual assistant, an AI-powered conversational interface designed to handle support inquiries, service onboarding, and troubleshooting without human intervention.

 Preventing revenue loss and reducing call center overload